FEMA/openfema-samples/analysis-examples/README.md

 - FEMA_Region_GeoJson.ipynb - Pulls data from the OpenFEMA Regions endpoint and converts the geometry to GeoJson files.
 - get_data-from_api_display_on_map.ipynb - Retrieves IHP Valid Registrant data for the state of LA, summarizes and graphs it, and displays values on a chloropleth map.
+- COVID_Data_From_API.ipynb - Retrieves COVID data from a variety of OpenFEMA API endpoints.